gentoo-php-overlay/composer-ebuild/README.md

 ### Options:

 - `-d, --debug`: Enable debug logging
+- `--github-token`: GitHub API token for authentication (can also use GITHUB_TOKEN environment variable)
+- `-m, --metadata`: Generate metadata.xml files for packages
 - `-o, --output-dir`: Specify the output directory for generated ebuilds (default: current working directory)
-- `-t, --temp-dir`: Override the temporary directory used during the process
-- `--github-token`: GitHub API token for authentication (can also use GITHUB_TOKEN environment variable)
+- `--platform`: Specify PHP platform version (default: 7.4, choices: 7.4, 8.0, 8.1, 8.2, 8.3)
 - `--skip-downgrade`: Skip downgrading dependencies to their lowest stable versions
+- `-t, --temp-dir`: Override the temporary directory used during the process (default: /tmp/composer-ebuild)
-- `--version`: Specify a particular version to install (default: latest)
+- `-v, --version`: Specify a particular version to install (default: latest)
-- `--platform`: Specify PHP platform version (default: 7.4)

 By default, the generator will install the lowest stable versions of all dependencies to ensure maximum compatibility.
 Use `--skip-downgrade` to keep the latest compatible versions instead.